itshiteshtech/itshiteshtech/README.md

 # 🌟 Featured Projects

 - <a href='https://github.com/itshiteshtech/Hangman-Game.git'>🎮 Hangman Game using Python</a>
-- 📈 Stock Portfolio Tracker
+- <a href='https://github.com/itshiteshtech/Stock-Portfolio-Tracker'>🎮 Stock Portfolio Tracker using Python</a>
-- 🌐 More exciting projects coming soon...

 ---